xp44mm/FslexFsyacc/FSharp.Compiler.SyntaxTreeX/readme.md

 `FSharp.Compiler.SyntaxTreeX` is a subtree of `FSharp.Compiler.SyntaxTree`.
 You can use it to determine whether two pieces of code are equal.
 `FSharp.Compiler.SyntaxTreeX` removes the xmldoc and range information from `FSharp.Compiler.SyntaxTree`.

+The version number of the former is the same as the latter.

 when anonymous module: